2026 Gallery

 Glenashdale - Shooting the Shoot

 It’s unusual for me to be accompanied on a photoshoot, let alone to view the action through somebody else’s lens.
-So I’m grateful to Mel for sharing some of her mobile phone shots, which neatly supplement the above waterfall video.
+So I’m grateful to Mel for sharing some of her insightful mobile phone shots, which neatly supplement the above waterfall video.

 To shoot or not to shoot?
 Paul on the fence at Glenashdale…